LeoHuangQ/ZypherAgent/README.md

-Zypher Agent Project

-1. Product - AI Search Engine with context
+Zypher Agent Project - Context-Aware AI Search Agent

+1. Project Overview
+This project demonstrates how to build an AI Agent using Zypher, CoreSpeed’s agent framework.
+End users act like an prompt engineer.
+Based on the query script context, the Zypher agent uses the AI model and tools to search and reasoning to provide the answers for the user.

 2. Structure
 	- AI model: Claude Anthropic
+    - Zypher Agent
-    - MCP server for web crawling: Firecrawl
+    - MCP server (Tool): Firecrawl for web crawling
-    - Backend - node server + Zypher Agent
+    - Backend - Deno + Node server
 	- Frontend - React
 3. How to run the project
     - backend command: deno run -A main.ts